EveSatke/telia_e-shop/README.md

 # E-Shop Frontend

-This is a modern e-commerce frontend application built with [Next.js](https://nextjs.org/) and TypeScript.
-The project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a modern e-commerce frontend application built with [Next.js](https://nextjs.org/){:target="_blank" rel="noopener noreferrer"} and TypeScript.
+The project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app){:target="_blank" rel="noopener noreferrer"}.

 ## About the Project

-This project is part of the [Women Go Tech](https://www.womengotech.com) program, specifically developed as a portfolio project for Telia company.
+This project is part of the [Women Go Tech](https://www.womengotech.com){:target="_blank" rel="noopener noreferrer"} program, specifically developed as a portfolio project for Telia company.
 Women Go Tech is an initiative that helps women start and accelerate their careers in IT and engineering, with a community of over 21,000 members and partnerships with 50+ companies.

 ## Features